Kuroda Seiki: Legacy

-Few artists have influenced Japanese art as much as Kuroda.
+Kuroda had a major influence on modern Japanese art.
 As a painter, he was among the first to introduce Western-style paintings to a broad Japanese audience.
 As a teacher, he taught many young artists the lessons that he himself had learned in Paris; among his students were painters like Wada Eisaku, who were to become among the preeminent Japanese painters of their generation.
 Many students also followed Kuroda in choosing to study in Paris, leading to a greater awareness of broader trends in Western art on the part of many Japanese artists in the twentieth century; a number of these, such as Asai Chū, even went as far as going to Grez-sur-Loing for inspiration.

 In particular, the "Academic Impressionism" style that Kuroda promoted, as exemplified in iconic paintings such as Lakeside (1897) and Lilies (1909), achieved a long-lasting predominance within Japanese art society, forming the bedrock of modern, Western-style art training and practice in Japan for many decades to come.

 Perhaps Kuroda's greatest contribution to Japanese culture, however, was the broader acceptance of Western-style painting he fostered on the part of the Japanese public.
-Despite their initial reluctance, he was able to convince them to accept the validity of Western-style art theories and practices.
+Despite initial reluctance, he convinced the public to accept the validity of Western-style art theories and practices.
 This, coupled with the honors bestowed upon him later in his life, bespeak a broader understanding by the Japanese people, and by their government, as to the importance of yōga in their culture.